ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 - *needs: preceding PR* - This pull request cannot yet be merged because it has a dependency on another pull request that needs to merge first.
 - *DO NOT MERGE* - This pull request contains changes that may be in a draft state and submitted purely for review, or may contain breaking changes that have not been considered.
 - *devices: 'name'* - The pull request specifically affects the named device(s).
 - *component: 'name'* - The pull request specifically affects the named component.
-Component names follow the structure of Mbed OS (ble, storage, tls, ... etc)
+Component names follow the structure of Mbed OS (`ble`, `storage`, `tls` and so on).

 The following labels summarize the scope of the pull request.